xgiralt64/ProxVNC/README.md

                          verify_ssl=False)
 ```

-Create a ProxVNC object and give the proxmoxer connection via the api parameter, optionaly you can specify to which node connect.
+Create a ProxVNC object and pass the proxmoxer connection via the `api` parameter.
+Optionally, specify which node to connect to.

 ```python
     client = ProxVNC(api=proxmox, node="pve") # specify node if needed, otherwise first node is used by default